Please let us know if there are problems.

 As always, make sure that there is no other version of Mercury in your

 First download my GPG key and tell your Debian based system that you trust me.
-This command means that you are authorising your computer to download any software I publish in this repository, like Debian itself.
+This command means that you are authorising your computer to download any software I publish.

 Now tell your system where the repository is.